-That means if your ex-partner doesn’t want to pay their share, the bank or building society may ask you to make all the payments.
+That means if your ex-partner doesn’t want to pay their share, the bank or building society might ask you to make all the payments.
 Contact them to tell them you’ve split up and see if you can:

-- Put some restrictions on the account so your ex can’t run up further debts; or
+- put some restrictions on the account so your ex can’t run up further debts, or

-- Reach an agreement so they accept lower payments if you can’t repay in full
+- reach an agreement so they accept lower payments if you can’t repay in full.

 Making an arrangement with your ex-partner

 Because both of you are liable to pay off any joint loans you have, it could affect both your credit ratings and your ability to borrow in the future if one or both of you doesn’t keep up the payments.
-You may want to:
+You might want to:

-- Agree with your ex-partner that you will continue to make payments from a joint account
+- agree with your ex-partner that you will continue to make payments from a joint account

-- Sort out an arrangement so one of you agrees to pay the bank or loan company but receives a contribution from the other.
+- sort out an arrangement so one of you agrees to pay the bank or loan company but receives a contribution from the other.
 If you go for this option, try and agree to set up a standing order for the payments to or from your ex-partner.
 That way you know they’ll be made regularly

 There’s more information about credit rating in How your credit score affects the cost of borrowing.